 Step 6: Next, you need to activate the plugin.

 That’s it.
-You’ve successfully reversed the update.
+You’ve successfully reversed the plugin update.
 You can jump to the next step of testing your staging website.

 2. How To Rollback A Plugin Update Manually?

 You can undo a plugin update by replacing the new version with the old version of the plugin by modifying your WordPress files.

 However, any time you tamper with your WordPress files, you risk damaging your website further.
 We strongly recommend using this method only if you cannot use the WP Rollback plugin.